GasInfinity/zitrus/README.md

 - 🟡 `gsp::Lcd`
 - 🔴 All other [services](https://www.3dbrew.org/wiki/Services_API) not listed here

+# Planned
+- 🔴 C API

 # Credits
-- [3dbrew](https://www.3dbrew.org/wiki/Main_Page) is seriously the best resource if you need info about the 3DS hardware/software
+- [3dbrew](https://www.3dbrew.org/wiki/Main_Page) is seriously the best resource if you need info about the 3DS hardware/software.
+- [gbatek](https://problemkaputt.de/gbatek.htm#3dsreference) is the second best resource for low level info about the 3DS hardware.
 - @devkitPro for the tooling, a starting point/reference for this project and reference for unknown/undocumented/unspecified things (e.g: libctru and how tf jumping to home menu worked).
 - @azahar-emu/[azahar](https://github.com/azahar-emu/azahar) for providing an emulator to quickly test changes and the initial iterations.
 - @LumaTeam/[Luma3DS](https://github.com/LumaTeam/Luma3DS/) for literally saving my life when trying to debug things in my 2DS.